Keshav-016/Resume-Builder/README.md

-The screens below are part of a resume builder tool.
-The user can manage the names, order and presence of sections on their resume using this page.

-There is a master list of sections allowed on the resume.
-This list is shown in the design.
-The user can perform the following actions:
-Drag drop the section to indicate the order in which the sections should be shown on their resumes.
-Animation is required to show the user which section is being moved where. (triple -)  button should be used to drag drop
-An edit button (With pencil icon) allows the user to change the name of the section The toggle button allows the user to switch a section on or off enabling the user display/ not display that section on the resume
-The save button should be enabled only if the user has changed something Clicking on (i) button shows a description of the section
+# Resume Builder
+## Table of Contents
+### - Introduction
+### - Features
+### - Usage
+### - Installation
+### - Contributing
+### - License
+##Introduction
+The Resume Builder is a user-friendly web application that allows users to create and customize their resumes effortlessly.
+It provides a drag-and-drop interface to arrange various resume sections, an edit option to modify section names, a toggle button to enable or disable specific sections, and an informative tooltip to understand each section's purpose.

+Features
+Drag and Drop: Arrange sections by dragging and dropping them into the desired order with intuitive animations to visualize the changes.
+Edit Section Names: Customize the resume by changing the names of sections to match the user's preferences.
+Toggle Sections: Enable or disable sections as needed to control the display of information on the resume.
+Save Functionality: The save button activates whenever changes are made, ensuring that no updates are lost.
+Information Tooltip: Clicking on the (i) button provides users with descriptions of each resume section, helping them understand their purposes better.
+Usage
+Drag and Drop Sections:

+Click and hold the triple (-) button next to a section title to start dragging it.
+While dragging, an animation will indicate the potential drop position.
+Release the section to drop it into the desired order.
+Edit Section Names:

+Click on the edit button (pencil icon) next to a section title.
+A textbox will appear, allowing you to modify the section name.
+Press Enter or click outside the textbox to save the changes.
+Toggle Sections:

+To enable or disable a section, use the toggle button next to the section title.
+Enabled sections will be displayed on the resume, while disabled sections will be hidden.
+Save Changes:

+The save button will activate whenever you make any modifications to the resume.
+Click the save button to save your changes and update your resume.
+Information Tooltip:

+Click on the (i) button next to a section title to view a description of that particular section.
+The tooltip will provide insights into the purpose and recommended content for each section.